SunlayGGX/Storm/README.md

 - **void cycleColoredSetting()**: Cycle the particle coloring observed quantities.
 This is the same method bound to the key inputs.
 - **void setColorSettingMinMaxValue(float minValue, float maxValue)**: Set the min and max values for the observed particle colors fields.
+- **void showCoordinateSystemAxis(const bool shouldShow)**: Display the axis coordinate system if true, hide it otherwise.
 - **void setUIFieldEnabled(bool enable)**: Set if we should display the UI fields (enabled to true) or hide it (enabled to false).